 Its foundation and name were inspired by the original 6 forts, or daiba, that were built here in the bay from 1853 as defensive positions for gun batteries.
 Today a causeway links the original number 3 battery to Odaiba and you can walk around the old fort.

-It’s an elongated manmade island with a valley in the centre so during wartime all activity was hidden from view with the exception of the battery gun placements that are still defined on the seaward facing high point.
+It’s an elongated manmade island with a valley in the centre so during wartime all activity was hidden from view except for the battery gun placements that are still defined on the seaward facing high point.
 Today it’s a grassy green space that is popular for its cherry blossom during the spring season.

 Stop by DiverCity Tokyo Plaza to find the new unicorn ‘life-size’ Gundam statue.
 At 19.7 metres it towers over the passers-by in a way that Godzilla never did.
 This new bigger and better version was opened in 2017 and in true transformer fashion, it switches between its unicorn and destroyer modes several times a day.

 A bit of a spoiler alert but useful if you want to see him transition, be around at 11 am, 1 pm, 3 pm or 5 pm.
-It’s all over pretty quick so be ready.
-In the evening the show continues on with his defender panels lit up and glowing.
+It’s all over pretty quickly so be ready.
+In the evening the show continues with his defender panels lit up and glowing.

 At not much more than a quarter of the size of the NYC Statue of Liberty statue, the Odaiba one is just 12.25 meters high but its placement makes it seem deceptively dominant in the landscape.

-What I was most surprised to learn on this trip is that Lady Liberty really has nothing to do with the USA despite the number of American themed restaurants and cafes that overlook it.
+What I was most surprised to learn on this trip is that Lady Liberty has nothing to do with the USA despite the number of American-themed restaurants and cafes that overlook it.
 The statue was originally placed here in 1998 on loan for one year from France.
 It was given to celebrate relations between the two countries.
-It turns out when it left it was missed so much that it was returned for good in 2000.
+It turns out that when it left it was missed so much that it was returned for good in 2000.

 The variations might have been exaggerated a little in the interest of making their offerings distinct but after trying a few plates from a couple of vendors we’d have to say these are pretty darn good.
-Well worth making a stop for a snack, if not lunch.
+It’s well worth making a stop for a snack if not lunch.

 Venus Fort within the Palette Town Mall is a favourite with shoppers, its fountains and distinctive design give it a Caesars Palace feel that’s worth stopping in to see.

-Level one is also an absolute haven for dog owners and lovers in Tokyo.
-It has the cutest shops of doggy accessories and treats but you are able to bring your beloved pooch shopping, to the salon and out to lunch with you in many of the shops and restaurants.
-Doggy-welcome cafes and areas are clearly marked.
+Level One is also an absolute haven for dog owners and lovers in Tokyo.
+It has the cutest shops of doggy accessories and treats but you can bring your beloved pooch shopping, to the salon and out to lunch with you in many of the shops and restaurants.
+Doggy-welcome cafes and areas are marked.

 We have noticed throughout the city parks and green spaces that Japan has the best selection of designer doggy carry bags, backpacks and pushchairs, this looks like the place to shop for them.